hellbounce228/KEST_skilaverkefni4/questions.md

 each time you do a meaningfull change, better to do it several times a day

-What is meant by "Working Directory" ?" and "Staging Area" in GIT?
+What is meant by "Working Directory" ?" and "Staging Area" in GIT? working directory-files you´re currently working on staging area-controls,reviews and organizes commit changes